flosell/lambdacd/README.md

 [![Build Status](https://travis-ci.org/flosell/lambdacd.svg)](https://travis-ci.org/flosell/lambdacd)

-This project is still in it's early prototype/proof of concept/experimentation stage, so don't rely on everything working flawlessly.
+This project is still in it's early phase, don't rely on everything working flawlessly.
 There will be bugs, there will be missing features, things will change and things will look ugly.

+However, people do use LambdaCD in their day to day work and are happy it, so give it a try!
-Nevertheless, give it a try, send in bug reports, feature requests or just give feedback!
+And if you notice something, please open bug reports, feature requests or just give feedback!

 ## Usage